A Brief Introduction

 In 2014, Matthew was named a member of the Charlotte Business Journal’s 40 Under 40 for his work in making Charlotte one of the best places to live and work.

-Today, Matthew is a Risk Manager for a global financial technology firm and serves on the Board of Directors for three area nonprofits: Steele Creek Preparatory Academy, The May 20th Society, and The North Carolina Heroes Fund.
+Today, Matthew is a Risk Manager for a global financial technology firm and serves on the Board of Directors for area nonprofits: Steele Creek Preparatory Academy, The May 20th Society, The Charlotte Trail of History, and Preserve Mecklenburg.

 Matthew is married to his long-time sweetheart, Abby, and they currently reside in Huntingtowne Farms with their daughter and son.
-Their son, who recently turned one year old, was delivered by Matthew in their driveway when he quickly realized Abby wouldn’t be able to get to the hospital in time.
-Matthew is a devoted Christian and he and his family currently attend Forest Hill Church.
+Their son, who recently turned three years old, was delivered by Matthew in their driveway when he quickly realized Abby wouldn’t be able to get to the hospital in time.
+The Ridenhours are Christians, and currently attend Forest Hill Church.